Amrit-Padda/SOEN_422_Project/README_Task4_VM.txt

 4 - Open a serial monitor of your choice connected to COM3, if none is available, you may run the Loader provided for task 5 (Program.cs in the Loader folder)

-5 - if no results aprear on the serial monitor or loader, hit the reset button on the arduino to re-run the code.
+5 - if no results appear on the serial monitor or loader, hit the reset button on the arduino to re-run the code.
 The results should appear.